Alabama residents survey wreckage after tornadoes kill at least 23

 The death toll was more than double the 10 people killed by tornadoes in the United States for all of 2018, according to government data.

+On Monday, all that remained of her home was its concrete foundation, piled under heaps of wood and broken furniture, with the tattered remainders of a trailer wrapped around a tree.

+“It’s just devastating to see this,” Morrison said.
+“I just thank God that me and my husband survived.”

-Additional reporting by Joseph Ax and Gabriella Borter in New York and Rich McKay in Atlanta; Editing by Scott Malone and Jeffrey Benkoe
+Additional reporting by Joseph Ax and Gabriella Borter in New York and Rich McKay in Atlanta; Editing by Scott Malone, Jeffrey Benkoe and Cynthia Osterman